Applying to Grad School

 As far as CS grad programs, there are basically three kinds:

-• PhD programs, where you commit to spending the next 4-5 years of your life producing a significant piece of research (typically several papers’ worth) that advances the field in some fundamental way.
-This is an intense 5-year monastic experience that is nothing like undergrad.
+In a PhD program, you commit to spending the next 4-5 years of your life producing a significant piece of research (typically several papers’ worth) that advances the field in some fundamental way.
+This is an intense 5-year monastic experience that is nothing like being an undergrad.
 It’s more a calling than a thing you do.
 You really want to be sure that this interests you, as opposed to doing it “by default”.

 Whichever you do, apply broadly, as grad school admissions are very competitive; “hot” fields like AI and data science may be harder to get into.
 Don’t limit yourself to the “usual subjects” list of top schools: talk to professors and grad students working in your areas of interest to find out which programs are strong in that area—you’ll be surprised.